The Brain Tumour Foundation of Canada recently released the first Brain Tumour Caregiver Handbook.

 As a mother to a child who had a brain tumour, Karen recounts the additional stresses that she managed while caring for her daughter.
 "It was a time of crisis for us," says Karen.
 "In addition we have another child who we also needed to consider."

 Karen offers tips such as: "take help from others" and "practice responsible googling" for research.
 Her daughter now lives a healthy life and is giving back to the Brain Tumour Foundation through her own fundraising.

 Laurie's husband is living with a brain injury which he experienced following surgery.
 She offers her perspective for finding happiness outside of the brain tumour bubble.

 "The first year didn't allow for much time to engage in anything outside of the world of appointments," says Laurie.
 "Over time I worked to do more activities outside of the house to maintain a sense of self."

 She emphasizes the importance of finding a hobby, accessing counselling services and finding happiness to get through the bad days.

-And for my own contribution to the caregiver stories, I emphasize to newly diagnosed caregivers that they need to build the best team around them.
-This includes medical, neighbours, family and friends.
+And for my own contribution to the caregiver stories, I emphasize the need to build the best team around you.
+This includes medical professionals, neighbours, family and friends.
 They can all help you in different ways and be there for support.

 As cliché as it sounds, "Caregivers need care".
 Feelings of isolation, rage, sadness and exhaustion are common to all of us.
 We need to maintain our mental and physical health in order to be helpful to our loved one.

-And we all have drawn on the resources provided by the Brain Tumour Foundation of Canada for either virtual or in-person support.
-By connecting to this community, we are reminded that we are not alone in this fight.
+And by connecting to one another we are reminded that we are not alone in this fight.